Introducing Solids to Your Premature Baby

 Amber, Mum to 4 year old Hannah, told us…

-My daughter Hannah was born at 34 weeks gestation, healthy but small, in 2005.
+My daughter Hannah was born at 34 weeks gestation, healthy but small.
 She didn’t have any particular health

 I decided to offer her solids for the first time at 6 1/2 months, which was a compromise between her actual and adjusted age.